akaabdullahmateen/roadmap/css/concepts/index.md

 At-rule
 : A structure that starts with an _at_ symbol, followed by an identifier, and continues up to the end of the statement.

+Principal box
+: When an element generates one or more boxes, one of them is the principal box, which contains its descendant boxes and generated content, and is also the box involved in any positioning scheme.